muondu/solarsystem/README.md

 ### About the program

-This is a  program made by the youtuber Nero Nesh  who made a webstite about zero hunger and how to solve it.
-In this sytem, you can buy items like bread, soap etc and then you get your bill.
+This is a  program made by the youtuber Nero Nesh  who made a webstite about the solarsystem.

 #### Technology Used
 This project uses: